montsieur/t1a1-workbook/README.md

 #### IP Addresses

-An [**Internet Protocol (IP)**][5] refers to a unique identification number assigned to all devices connected to the internet.
+An [**Internet Protocol (IP)**][5] refers to a unique identification number *(Fortinet, 2024)* assigned to all devices connected to the internet.
 There are two different types of IP addresses:

-- [**IPv4 (version 4)**][6] - is a protocol for use on packet-switched Link Layer networks introduced in 1981 by DARPA.
+- [**IPv4 (version 4)**][6] - is a protocol for use on packet-switched Link Layer networks introduced in 1981 by DARPA *(www.linksys.com, n.d.)*.
 It is used to identify and route data packets between devices on a network consisting of a network address and the host address.
-IPv4 are 32-bit integers represented by 4 numbers seperated by dots (.) in a range of 0-255 and is capable of 4.3 billion addresses.
+IPv4 are 32-bit integers represented by 4 numbers seperated by dots (.) in a range of 0-255 and is capable of 4.3 billion addresses *(B, 2019)*.

 Below is an example of IP address generated for IPv4:
 >189.123.123.90.

 - [**IPv6 (version 6)**][7] - is a protocol introduced in 1995 by Internet Engineering Task Force as the number of IPv4 addresses were exhausted.
 It is an improvement compared to IPv4 allowing complexity and efficiency through the enhancement of security by providing encryption, authenticity and reliability whilst being capable of having an infinite number of addresses.
 It is also provided better support for Mobile Devices, allowing faster and safer connecting between mobile devices than IPv4.
-IPv6 are 128-bits written as a group of 8 hexadecimal numbers separated by colon ( : ).
+IPv6 are 128-bits written as a group of 8 hexadecimal numbers separated by colon ( : ) *(B, 2019)*.

 Below is an example of IP address generated for IPv6:
 >fe80::d4a8:6435:d2d8:d9f3b11